Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Related works

 \subsection{Algorithms for MCKP}

-There have been various stochastic variations of the classical 0-1 MCKP that have been extensively studied in the literature.
-For instance, Dyer et al.\cite{dyer1984branch} proposed a branch and bound method to solve the MCKP.
+Classic MCKP has been extensively studied in the literature.
+For instance, Dyer et al. \cite{dyer1984branch} proposed a branch and bound method to solve MCKP.
 Pisinger \cite{pisinger1995minimal} presented a minimal algorithm including linear relaxation, greedy algorithm and dynamic programming.
-Lamanna et al. \cite{lamanna2022two} introduced a new algorithm for solving the multidimensional MCKP based on Kernel search, which divided the solution process of the algorithm into two phases with complementary objectives.
-Gens and Levner \cite{gens1998approximate} proposed a fast approximation algorithm for the MCKP with a 4/5 approximation ratio of the optimal solution using binary search.
-He et al. \cite{he2016improved} developed an improved approximate binary search algorithm with an approximation ratio of $3+(1/2)^t$.
-Hifi et al. \cite{hifi2006reactive} proposed a reactive local search algorithm for the multidimensional MCKP.
-Mkaouar et al. \cite{mkaouar2020solving} introduced a method based on the artificial bee colony algorithm to solve the multidimensional MCKP.
-In general, existing researches on MCKP cannot be applied, since the solutions in DDCCMCKP can not be evaluated by deterministic approaches.
+Gens and Levner \cite{gens1998approximate} and He et al. \cite{he2016improved} both proposed approximation algorithms for MCKP.
+Hifi et al. \cite{hifi2006reactive} presented a reactive local search algorithm, Mkaouar et al. \cite{mkaouar2020solving} employed the artificial bee colony algorithm, and Lamanna et al. \cite{lamanna2022two} introduced a Kernel Search-based approach for solving multidimensional MCKP.
+However, these deterministic methods cannot be applied to CCMCKP as they cannot handle stochastic item weights.